topscoder/fourohme/README.md

 ## Options

-- `-file`: Path to a file containing URLs
+- `-file`: Path to a file containing URLs.
+- `-force`: Force the scanner to scan all URL's regardless of the initial HTTP status code.
+- `-silent`: Don't print shizzle.
+Only what matters.
+- `-threads`: The amount of threads to be used to execute the HTTP requests.
+Be gentle or get blocked. (default 4)
 - `-url`: URL to make requests to
-- `-silent`: Don't print shizzle

 ## Output